 A beloved and enduring tradition, baby showers call for memorable invitations.
-The six playful ideas explained here are all easy to make and are sure to generate excitement over the occasion.
+The idea explained here is easy to make and is sure to generate excitement over the occasion.

-Before making the invitations, be certain of the following information: the name of the parent or parents being honored; the date, time, and location of the shower; the name of the person hosting the shower; and the number of invitees.
+Before making the invitations, be certain of the date, time, and location of the shower, as well as the name of the person hosting the shower, and the number of invitees.

 When choosing a date, determine whether the party will be held before or after the baby is born.
 If held before, the shower can provide welcome support for a potentially anxious mom-to-be; if held afterward, it can enable the guests to meet the newborn guest of honor for the first time.

 - Custom-Paper Stationery Kit, available at The Catalog for Living